AnesBenmerzoug/AnesBenmerzoug.github.io/content/posts/mlflow-model-versioning.md

 ## MLFlow

-MLflow is, as described on its [website](https://mlflow.org/), an open source platform for the machine learning lifecycle.
+MLflow is, as described on its [website](https://mlflow.org/), an open source platform for the machine learning life-cycle.
 It is currently composed of four components:

 - [MLflow Tracking](https://www.mlflow.org/docs/latest/tracking.html): Used to record and query experiments: code, data, config, and results